ManuFoscarini/ManuFoscarini/README.md

 # Hi there, I'm Manu! 👋

-Software engineer with experience in Python, Kotlin, Java, Reack, TypeScript and JavaScript.
+Software engineer with experience in Python, Kotlin, Java, React, TypeScript and JavaScript.

 - 🔭 B.S in Computer Science at UFSC
 - 👯 I’m currently working as a Full Stack Developer at Bridge Labs